SLOW IT DOWN, CLEAN IT UP | A NEW BIO-RETENTION INSTALLATION

 These installations are made up of layers of material with different permeability characteristics.
 The water flows into and through the profile of the basin in a controlled manner, filtering and directing both the liquid and debris.
 In a good design, the FAWB (Facility for Advancing Biofiltration) guidelines are referred to for best results.

-For more on installation methods for bio-retention, call The Hills Rockslinger on 1300BLOWIT or visit the website.
+For more on installation methods for bio-retention, visit the Scapeworks Australia website.